whitehathack0/8-Piece-Puzzle-Search/README.md

 - Breadth-First Search (MAIN) and Depth-First search

-Heuristic used for A*: I used Manhattan distance for my heuristic.

 Summary:
          My implementation includes searching each possibile move on a given matrix (int[][]) and then using a queue to store all the possible boards that result from the current board.
 We also have a path queue that stores the path take in